Get a property report and suburb profile for any property in Bondi Beach

 Bondi Beach rental market trends

-The rental market in Bondi Beach has remained stable for houses, with no change in rents over the past year, maintaining a median of $1,100 per week.
-Meanwhile, unit rents have experienced a modest increase of 5.6%, reaching $950 per week.
+The rental market in Bondi Beach has shown stability for houses, with rents remaining unchanged at $1,100 per week over the past year.
+In contrast, unit rents have experienced an increase of 8.9%, reaching $980 per week.
 Bondi Beach continues to be a desirable location, attracting both renters and investors with its iconic beach lifestyle and vibrant community.

 Suburbs near Bondi Beach